 Installation Tips for Audi Wiper Blades

-Most Audi wipers can be replaced without tools.
-The basic steps are:
+Most Audi wipers can be replaced without tools or dealer specific functions.
+The basic steps to replace your Audi wiper blades that apply to most models are:

 - Press the release tab on the blade connector or unclip the old wiper.

-- Slide the new blade into place until it clicks.
+- Slide the new blade into place until it clicks and give it a tug to make sure it is secure.

-- Lower the arm back onto the glass.
+- Lower the arm back onto the glass and remove the towel

 How to Use Audi Wiper Service Mode

-Most modern Audi vehicles include a wiper service mode as the wiper blades are often hidden under the top of the bonnet, which lifts the wiper arms into a raised position for safe cleaning, maintenance, or blade replacement.
+Most modern Audi vehicles include a wiper service mode as the wiper blades are often hidden under the top of the bonnet or window cowling, which lifts the wiper arms into a raised position for safe cleaning, maintenance, or blade replacement.
 This feature prevents damage to the arms or bonnet and makes it easier to replace wiper blades correctly.
+Moreover, sometimes the wiper arms can be blocked by the hood and therefore need to be in the middle of the glass to remove correctly.

 What Is Service Mode and Why It Matters